TakeshiHenderson/testingbang/odoo.md

 # To manage item variants quantity
-Upload the item in the inverntory management (the inventory management filter must on then import)
+Upload the item in the inventory management (the inventory management filter must on then import)
 ![image](https://github.com/user-attachments/assets/b52a6f17-5949-4031-b670-f45ad6dc36db)

 # Prevent selling out of stock item